FRCTeam1073-TheForceTeam/viper/doc/docker-install.md

-# webscout

-## Development environment
+# Viper Docker Development environment

-The scouting server can be run for development on pretty much any Windows, Mac, or Linux computer.
+The scouting server can be run for development on pretty much any Windows, Mac, or Linux computer using Docker.

 1. Install `docker-compose` from [docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
 1. Use git to clone the code